codepks/School_Attendance_Management_App/README.md

   ]
 }

-//Functionalities needed as per UI
-//1.
-Get accumulative attendance of a student in a month
-//    a) For this go to attendance schema data for a month range
-//    b) filter the student as per the user name of queried

-//2.
-Get the list of all students enrolled in a class
-//    a) Get list of all the sorted student list
-//    b) Build a dynamic list of students which have required matching class_id

-//3.
-Get teacher name for a class
-//    a) Get present address id
-//    b) Get corresponding class id
-//    c) Get corresponding teacher of a class id

-//4.
-Get the next student
-//    a) We will get the list of all the students en

 /*
     Input fetched to the software by the school
     1. List of students enrolled with their class room name and their personal details